fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 you have to power cycle the board.
 When the SDK project is configured for AXI Ethernet, it must make some Zynq configurations that are not compatible with the GEM1 configuration.

-### Installation of MicroZed, PicoZed & UltraZed board definition files
+### Installation of MicroZed, PicoZed, UltraZed, TE0808 board definition files

 To use the projects for the MicroZed, PicoZed and UltraZed, you must first install the board definition files for those boards into your Vivado and Xilinx SDK installation.